pgaria/realAutomation/content/post/automation/browser-automation-using-chromedriver-and-postman.md

     "value": null
 }
 ```
-I have used [JsonWireProtocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol#command-reference) standards about requests to perform few actions on browser.
-You can try to do more actions using the PostMan tool.
+I have used [JsonWireProtocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol#command-reference) standards about requests to perform few actions on the browser.
+You can try to perform more actions using the PostMan tool.

 If you don't want to use PostMan tool for API requests and you can use Java as programming language with any HTTPClient available.